tdihp/myakshack/mncni/README.md

 * We monitor node updates and sync wireguard peer list regularly on each node for scale-up and scale-down.

+[A proof of concept](./naivewg/poc.md) build with only shell scripts is made to confirm it works prior to implementing.

 To install:

 ```shell